Seiminlen Doungel: Delhi Dynamos (loan)

 In July 2015 Doungel was chosen to play for Delhi Dynamos in the 2015 Indian Super League.

 NorthEast United

 On 23 July 2017, Doungel has been drafted to Northeast United FC for ISL season 4.
 On 6 January, Len scored his first goal in ISL-4 against FC Goa.
 He scored a hat-trick against Chennaiyin on 19 January making him the first Indian player to score a hat-trick in ISL-4 and also it was the first hat-trick of NorthEast United.

 Kerala Blasters

 In June 2018, Doungel signed a three-year contract with Kerala Blasters.
 He was then called to join the team camp of the India national team for the 2018 Intercontinental Cup.

 FC Goa

 On 20 May 2019, Doungel signed a two-year contract with Goa on a free transfer from Kerala Blasters.
-He will remain with the Gaurs till the summer of 2021.
+He remained with the Gaurs till the summer of 2021.